 It now comes with a more powerful charger.

 The iPhone now ships with a bigger, 18-watt charging brick (last year's iPhones ship with 5-watt chargers) to power up the Pro and Pro Max’s battery faster.
 The iPhone Pro’s battery can last four hours longer than last year’s XS, and Pro Max lasts five hours longer than last year’s XS Max.

 The iPhone XR upgrade, called the iPhone 11, now has two camera lenses in the back.

 The iPhone 11 has better optical zoom and portrait mode capabilities than last year’s iPhone XR.
-It’s got better battery that provides one hour more than the previous version (but Apple didn’t say how many total hours that is on stage).
+It’s got a better battery that provides one hour more than the previous version (but Apple didn’t say onstage how many total hours that is).

 The most headline-worthy news for the 11?
 PET PORTRAIT MODE IS NOW OFFICIALLY A THING.

 On the iPhone XR, nonhuman portraits didn't quite work.
 The device, which has just one camera lens, adds background blur on photos digitally.
 The iPhone 11 (considered the XR "upgrade" because it has the same LCD screen and, at $699, is Apple's "budget" premium phone) has two lenses — just like the iPhone 7 Plus, 8 Plus, iPhone X, and iPhone XS.
 The dual-lens system allows the camera to better understand depth, meaning it can blur pictures of anything, not just humans, more accurately.